UdK-VPT/BuildingSystems/docs/source/introduction.rst

 Introduction
 ============

-This user guide shall explain the use of the Modelica library BuildingSystems (http://www.modelica-buildingsystems.de), which is being developed for dynamic simulation of the energetic behavior of single rooms, buildings and whole districts.
+This user guide explains the use of the Modelica library BuildingSystems (http://www.modelica-buildingsystems.de), which is being developed for the dynamic simulation of the energetic behavior of single rooms, buildings and whole districts.

 One important part of the library consists of an adaptive building model, which is able to adapt its spatial resolution (0D, 1D, 3D modelling approach) and also its physical model (e.g. pure thermal or a hygro-thermal calculation) to the